One Day in Cologne Germany: Top Things To Do on Foot

 10. Visit the Ludwig Museum

-If you still have some energy left, wrap up your one day in Cologne with a visit to the Ludwig Museum—an absolute treat for modern art lovers.
+If you still have some energy left, wrap up your one day in Cologne with a visit to the Ludwig Museum — an absolute treat for modern art lovers.

-This world-class museum holds one of the largest collections of modern and pop art.
-Its collection includes masterpieces by legends like Picasso, Warhol, Dali, Max Ernst, and Roy Lichtenstein.
-Whether you’re into surrealism, abstract expressionism, or pop culture, this place delivers.
+Its collection includes masterpieces by Picasso, Warhol, Dali, Max Ernst, and Roy Lichtenstein.
+Whether you’re into surrealism, abstract expressionism, or pop culture, this museum delivers on every level.

 📍 Heinrich-Böll-Platz, Cologne